 \subsection{Distance measures}

 When only a single covariate influences the assignment to treatment, it is often easy to identify similar units.
 This task is more complicated as the number of covariates increases.
-With multiple covariates and two treatment groups, the propensity score was proposed as a distance measure to identify similar units \citep{rosenbaum-83}.
+With multiple covariates and two treatment groups, the propensity score was proposed as a distance measure to identify similar units \cite{rosenbaum-83}.

-With multiple nominal treatments, the generalized propensity score \citep{imai-04} was proposed as a design tool to reduce the dimension of the covariate space.
-In contrast to the propensity score, with $Z$ treatments, the generalized propensity score is a vector of $Z-1$ dimensions, which complicates the task of identifying similar units.
+The generalized propensity score \cite{imai-04} was proposed as a design tool to reduce the dimension of the covariate space with multiple covariates and multiple nominal interventions.
+In contrast to the propensity score, with $Z>2$ interventions, the generalized propensity score is a vector of $Z-1$ dimensions, which complicates the task of identifying similar units.
 Generally, both scores are unknown and are estimated from the observed data (see \cite{stuart-10} and \cite{lopez-15} for a review of estimation methods).
-The generalized propensity score can be estimated using multinomial logistic regression.
+One possible estimation model for the generalized propensity score is the multinomial logistic regression.

 Other possible distance measures include the Euclidean or Mahalanobis distance on the original covariates or on a function of the known or estimated generalized propensity scores.
 Once a distance measure is defined, matching algorithms can be used to identify similar units.